What is melanoma?

 Superficial Spreading Melanoma

-Accounts for approx 70% of all diagnosed melanomas.
-It usually occurs in a previously non cancerous mole and is most commonly found on the trunk and back in men and on the legs and back of women.
-In the early stages it may look like a freckle or mole that is spreading sideways.
+Approximately 70% of all diagnosed melanomas.
+It usually occurs in a previously non-cancerous mole.
+In the early stages, it may look like a freckle or mole that is spreading sideways.
 Over time it can change in colour, itch or develop irregular borders.
-It can progress rapidly!

 Nodular Melanoma